-Samford’s Master of Science in Education (M.S.E.) in Instructional Design and Technology is a 30-credit hour program designed for students interested in leading the process by which curriculum and training is developed, implemented and evaluated, with a special focus on delivering coursework and training in blended and online formats within the fields of education, business, government and health care.
+Samford’s Online Master of Science in Education (M.S.E.) in Instructional Design and Technology is a 30-credit hour program designed for students interested in leading the process by which curriculum and training is developed, implemented and evaluated, with a special focus on delivering coursework and training in blended and online formats within the fields of education, business, government and health care.

 Our mission is to help you acquire the knowledge and skills necessary to lead the design, development, implementation and evaluation of instructional materials and training in a variety of workplace environments.